maybejake/Jakes-Build-Tools/README.md

 It's packaged with the datapack!
 The zip file you download can be used interchangeably, so just drop it into your resourcepack and datapack folders and you'll be good to go!
 ### Why can't I see the items in the creative menu or in REI/JEI/NEI?
 This is a datapack with re-packaged mod versions for convenience of installation.
 It is currently not possible for custom items added by datapacks to be added to the creative menu or detected by any REI-like mod.
+### What are the recipes?
+The datapack adds the recipes to your crafting table recipe book by default, you can find them all there.
+Otherwise, check out the [wiki](https://github.com/maybejake/Jakes-Build-Tools/wiki)!

 # Thanks